djdarcy/discord-cleanup/readme.md

 ## Why Use Discord Cleanup?

 Discord's built-in message management can be tedious when dealing with large amounts of spam.
-This bot allows you to quickly clean up messages without having to delete them one by one, and can even work with messages older than Discord's 14-day bulk deletion limit.
+This bot allows you to quickly clean up messages without having to delete them one by one, and also even works with messages older than Discord's 14-day bulk deletion limit (albeit slightly slower).

 ## Installation